Fluxonium as a control qubit for bosonic quantum information: Half flux characterization

 \subsection{Readout background correction}

 Here, we describe our general procedure used to correct for measurement background.
 In the ideal case, the storage resonator is measured via the qubit with a constant readout background.
-In our device, however, due to resonator cross talk and qubit decay after measurement-based cooling, the readout signal contains information unrelated to the storage resonator state, which skews the background.
-For the reported experiments with background correction, we perform a control experiment where the qubit $\pi$ pulse is not played.
-The time slot for the pulse is still preserved to account for any decay during this interval.
-We subtract the control data from the measurement to isolate the true qubit signal.
+Resonator cross talk and qubit decay after measurement-based cooling, however, cause a skewed background.
+For the reported experiments with background correction (indicated by an asterisk as $P_e^*$), we performed a control experiment where the qubit $\pi$ pulse was not played.
+The time slot for the pulse was still preserved to account for any decay during this interval.
+We subtracted the control data from the measurement to isolate the actual qubit signal.